sr320/course-497-2018/syllabus.md

 ## Grading Policies

-Grading for this course will revolve around a combination of assignments (75%) and an independent project (25%).
+Grading for this course will revolve around a combination of weekly assignments (80%) and weekly summary sheets (20%).

-There will be 11 equally weighted assignments.
-One problem from each assignment (selected at the instructors discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
-Other problems will be graded as follows:

-* Produces the correct answer using the requested approach: 100%
-* Generally uses the right approach, but a minor mistake results in an incorrect
-    answer: 90%
-* Attempts to solve the problem and makes some progress using the core concept:
-    50%
-* Answer demonstrates a lack of understanding of the core concept: 0%

-Independent projects may focus on databases, programming, or a combination or the two.

-### Grading scale
+There will be 10 equally weighted assignments.
+These will be due on Canvas at 11:59 on Friday.
+Weekly summary sheets will be due as in class on Thursday.